Wisconsin Pardon and Expungement Attorney

-Rick Coad is known for his skill in crafting such petitions.
+Rick Coad has a proven track record of crafting successful petitions.
 Give him a call for a consultation today.

 The expungement law in Wisconsin allows for certain types of crimes to be expunged under limited circumstances, including the age of the person at the time of conviction and the type of offense.
 Currently, expungement is only available to offenders who are convicted of low-level felonies (Class I and Class H) and misdemeanors if the person was under the age of 25 at the time of the offense, and expungement was ordered at the time of sentencing.
 See Wis.
 Stat. § 973.015(1m).